 With the rising cost of airfare, finding the best price on plane tickets for your cruise can be a bit tricky.
 Prices for flights can change from one minute to the next.
-You may have noticed, prices have gone through the roof over the past 6 months.

 There is one important thing to remember when booking flights, there is no “holy grail” that can tell you exactly what day to buy the tickets and when they will be the best price.
 There are guides that can help, but prices often move up and down without much rhyme or reason.
-Every flight is different, that is why these tips should be taken a guide, and not the law.
+Every flight is different, that is why these tips should be taken as a guide, and not as the law.

 Let’s take a look at some common misconceptions about airline tickets and answer a few basic questions such as: What websites offer the best deals?
 When is the best time to buy your tickets?
 What days are the cheapest to fly?
 Will prices go up and down after I purchase my tickets?